-Getting to Pico Areeiro (which is also sometimes spelled Arieiro) is easy and there is a steep road leading from either Santana or Funchal.
-My understanding is that there isn’t a bus service up here but that you can get a taxi for under 10 euros from Funcal.
-There is ample parking, quite frequent mini-bus tours for those wanting to take selfies and there’s a cafe and shop selling the general tourist tatt as well.
+My understanding is that there isn’t a bus service up here but that you can get a taxi for under 10 euros from Funchal.
+There are also quite frequent mini-bus tours for those wanting to take selfies and have guided hikes.

 THERE IS NO CAFE-SHOP AT PICO RUIVO IN THE WINTER

-Walking through the archway between the cafe and the tatt shop, you’ll see the ‘Golf Ball’; a NATO radar installation.
-To the left is where the walk starts.
+Walking through the archway between the cafe and the niknak shop, you’ll see the ‘Golf Ball’; a NATO radar installation.
+Once through the building, head to the left and this is where the walk starts.
 You’ll see the wooden signs.

 It didn’t for a very long time.

 We rounded the corner and descended into the abyss (see photo below)!
-Slight exaggeration maybe but it does look like something out of a horror movie.
-The temperature dropped by about 10 degrees C and visibility dropped significantly.
+This might be a slight exaggeration but it does look like something out of a horror movie.
+The temperature dropped by about 10*c and visibility dropped significantly.

 The two peaks, 4,300ft of ascent are equivalent to Ben Nevis but with extraordinary drops on all sides.